 Halloween Alternatives you could do instead along with facts on Halloween & Bible verses that pertain to not dealing or imitate darkness, evil, spirits.
-Halloween is a mysterious time, born of various festivals, rituals and symbolism.
-Over several centuries, the celebration has evolved into a holiday enjoyed by millions, each in their own different ways.
-Even the Catholic church tried to compete and make up things to try to bring what they believed would be Christian roots into it. #Halloween #HalloweenAlternatives
+Halloween is a mysterious time, born of various festivals, rituals, and symbolism.
+Over several centuries, the celebration has evolved into a holiday enjoyed by millions, each in its own different ways.
+Even the Catholic church tried to compete and makeup things to try to bring what they believed would be Christian roots into it. #Halloween #HalloweenAlternatives

 Basic Facts about Halloween